 Crystal meth is a white crystalline drug that people take by snorting it (through the nose), smoking it or injecting it with a needle.
 Some people even take it orally.
 Those who take it get a false sense of happiness and wellbeing, due to a release of dopamine.
 This high lasts for around 6-8 hours and gives them a rush of confidence, hyper-activeness and energy.

-The drug is attractive because the effects last longer than cocaine, it’s cheaper, and can even be made with commonly available ingredients.
+The drug is attractive to users because the effects last longer than cocaine, it’s relatively cheap, and can even be made with commonly available ingredients.
 Meth is illegal, addictive and highly potent.
-Getting all of the facts and knowing the risks of meth might help you save your loved one from a long and dangerous road of substance abuse.
+Getting all of the facts and knowing the risks of meth addiction might help you save your loved one from a long and dangerous road of substance abuse.

 Knowing the lingo and street names of a drug can be part of the battle in determining if your friend or family member has an addiction.
 Your loved one could be using these street names when talking about methamphetamine: